RIC stands for Reconciling in Christ. It means that we truly welcome all people. For more information, please visit our Mission & Welcome Statement.

 No. You do not have to be a member to participate in any of the activities offered here at Holy Cross.

 The first step is worshipping with us for a while to see if this is a good fit as your church home.
-If it is, contact Pastor Jim, and he will discuss membership with you.
+If it is, contact Pastor Heather, and she will discuss membership with you.

 Baptism isn't a one and done event.
 Baptism happens in the context of a congregation, as we pledge to care for and nurture the one being baptized.
 The first step is worshipping with us to see if Holy Cross is a part of your faith journey.